alindor185/business-licensing-ai/README.md

 ## Configuration

-### API Key
+### Environment Variables
 This project integrates with the OpenAI API to generate customized reports.
-You must provide a valid API key:
+You must configure the following environment variables:

 1. Create a file named `.env` in the project root.
-2. Add your key to the file:
+2. Add the required variables:

 ```
 OPENAI_API_KEY=your_api_key_here
+PORT=3000
 ```

-3. Restart the server after setting the key.
+3. Restart the server after setting the variables.

+**Notes:**
+- `OPENAI_API_KEY`: Required for AI-generated reports
+- `PORT`: Server port (optional, defaults to 3000 if not specified)

-⚠️ If no key is provided, the system runs in **demo mode** and returns rule matches without AI explanations.
+⚠️ If no API key is provided, the system runs in **demo mode** and returns rule matches without AI explanations.

 ## API Endpoints